Noncollinear Antiferromagnetic Order and Effect of Spin-Orbit Coupling in Spin-1 Honeycomb Lattice: Discussion

+We have performed the linear spin-wave calculations to include the fluctuations around the saddle-point solutions, and found that the inclusion of zero-point energies does not qualitatively affects the main conclusion, only shifting the critical value of DM interaction imperceptibly.
+We further make predictions for the magnon spectra inside the noncollinear magnetic phase, which should be compared to future inelastic neutron scattering data on Ni$_2$Mo$_3$O$_8$.
+Our calculations also indicate that when choosing between the two neutron scattering refinement fits reported in Ref.~\onlinecite{nafexp} and summarized in Table~\ref{table1}, the first fit with the angle $\alpha'=130^\circ$ receives support from both the \textit{ab initio} results and our theoretical calculations.

-The present study, albeit admittedly mean field-like in its character, opens up a new exciting avenue for investigating frustrated spin-1 systems with spin-orbit induced Dzyaloshinskii--Moriya interactions.
-Calculations beyond mean field will be the subject of future work, while application of the present ideas to different materials and lattices other than the honeycomb certainly deserve further attention.
+The present study opens up a new exciting avenue for investigating frustrated spin-1 systems with spin-orbit induced Dzyaloshinskii--Moriya interactions.
+Application of the present ideas to different materials and lattices other than the honeycomb certainly deserve further attention.